Skip to content

 Follow these steps to open a HLASM project:

-1. In File -> Open Folder..., select the folder with the HLASM sources.
+- In File -> Open Folder... select the folder with the HLASM sources.
+You can download and open an

-4. The extension is now enabled on the open file.
-If you have macro definitions in separate files or use the COPY instruction, you need to set up a workspace.
+- The extension is now enabled on the open file.
+If you have macro definitions in separate files or use the COPY instruction, you must set up a workspace.

 Setting Up a Multi-File Project Environment

-The HLASM COPY instruction copies the source code from various external files, as driven by HLASM evaluation.
-The source code interpreter in the HLASM Extension needs to be set up correctly to be able to find the same files as the HLASM assembler program.
+External files are usually accessed during HLASM evaluation (e.g. when the HLASM COPY instruction is used, or when macros are defined in external libraries).
+The source code interpreter in the HLASM Language Support extension must be set up correctly to be able to find the same files as the HLASM assembler program.

 Follow the section External Macro Libraries and COPY Members below for more detailed instructions on configuring the environment.